 Each of ispinesib, SB-743921 and GSK-923295 is at too early a stage of development for us to predict if or when we will be in a position to generate any revenues or material net cash flows from its commercialization.
 We currently are responsible for all research and development costs associated with ispinesib and SB-743921.
-Following GSK's completion of its Phase I clinical trial of GSK-923295, we will be responsible for any further research and development costs associated with GSK-923295.
-We recorded research and development expenses for activities relating to our mitotic kinesins inhibitors program of approximately \$0.9 million and \$3.2 million in the nine months ended September 30, 2010 and 2009, respectively.
-We received and recognized as revenue reimbursements from GSK patent expenses related to our mitotic kinesin inhibitors program of zero and \$45,000 for the nine months ended September 30, 2010 and 2009, respectively.
+We recorded research and development expenses for activities relating to our mitotic kinesin inhibitors program of approximately zero and \$0.5 million in the three months ended March 31, 2011 and 2010, respectively.
 We have completed the Phase I portion of each of the Phase I/II clinical trials for ispinesib and SB-743921.
-GSK is completing the current Phase I clinical trial of GSK-923295.
-We do not currently intend to conduct any further development of these drug candidates ourselves.
-We are evaluating strategic alternatives to continue the development of ispinesib, SB-743921 and GSK-923295 with third parties.
-We may not be able to enter into an agreement regarding such an alternative on acceptable terms, if at all.
+GSK is completing the current Phase I clinical trial of GSK-923295, at its expense.
+We do not currently intend to conduct any further development of these drug candidates ourselves in oncology.
+We are evaluating strategic alternatives for the future development and commercialization of ispinesib, SB-743921 and GSK-923295 with third parties.
+We may not be able to enter into an agreement regarding such a strategic alternative on acceptable terms, if it all.